bhuman/SimRobot/README.md

 ### Compiling

-Run `Make/VS2022/generate.cmd` and open the solution `Make/VS2022/SimRobot.sln` in Visual Studio.
+Run `Make/VS2022/generate.cmd` as administrator (on the first run, the script creates a symlink) and open the solution `Make/VS2022/SimRobot.sln` in Visual Studio.
 Select the desired configuration (*Develop* is a good start) and build the target *SimRobot*.
 Select *SimRobot* as *StartUp Project* and select *Debug/Start Debugging* to run it.

 ## Linux